Surrogate Selection Checklist

 What is the main difference between a MPOA representative and a health care surrogate?

 Your MPOA representative is chosen by you.
-Your health care surrogate is chosen for you by your health care provider.
+Your health care surrogate is chosen for you by your health care clinician.

 At minimum, it is highly recommended that all individuals (age 18 and older including mature and emancipated minors) designate a MPOA representative through an advance directive.